-- 91. (1) The operations of a foreign regulated ship must not hinder or obstruct compliance with the maritime security plan of a maritime industry participant in a way that compromises the security of the operations of the participant. - (2) The operations of a foreign regulated ship must not hinder or obstruct compliance with the ship security plan of a South African regulated ship in a way that compromises the security of the South African regulated ship. - (3) If the operations of a foreign regulated ship comapramise the security of - - (a) the operations of a maritime industry participant; or - (b) a ship, as mentioned in subregulation (1) or (2), the ship operator for, or the master of, the foreign regulated ship may be given a control direction under Division 2.
+- 91. (1) The operations of a foreign regulated ship must not hinder or obstruct compliance with the maritime security plan of a maritime industry participant in a way that compromises the security of the operations of the participant. - The operations of a foreign regulated ship must not hinder or obstruct compliance with the ship security plan of a South African regulated ship in a way that compromises the security of the South African regulated ship. - If the operations of a foreign regulated ship compromise the security of - - the operations of a maritime industry participant; or (a) - a ship, (b)

+as mentioned in subregulation (1) or (2). the ship operator for, or the master of, the foreign regulated ship may be given a control direction under Division 2.